Batsy's Heroic Adventures

 Hardware Limitations

-This project challenged me to work with the limitations of the Oculus gear as I modified my design and research around refresh rates, rendering, simulator sickness and even the strictures of an immersive space.
+This project challenged me to work with the limitations of the Oculus gear as I modified my research design around refresh rates, rendering, simulator sickness and even the strictures of an immersive space.

 The Value of VR

-It was interesting to learn about the various opportunity spaces and gaps in VR capabilities.
-The ability of VR to help people empathize, given certain design decisions, can be harnessed for artistic and social experiments.
+It was interesting to learn about the opportunity spaces and gaps in VR capabilities.
+The ability of VR to help people empathize can be harnessed for artistic and social experiments.

 Lessons Learned